Australia pledges cash to save koalas

 The koala population has dropped by about 26% over the past two decades in NSW, according to studies.

-"We know that there are around 36,000 koalas left in the state, but we don't know that for sure," NSW Premier Gladys Berejikilian said.
+"We know that there are around 36,000 koalas left in the state, but we don't know that for sure," NSW Premier Gladys Berejiklian said.

 "It would be such a shame if this nationally iconic marsupial did not have its future secured."